-In other words, if you want your sales to take off, you need to invest in marketing to attract new customers, nurture existing ones and beat your competition.
+In other words, if you want your sales to take off, you need to invest in marketing to attract new customers, nurture existing ones, raise your profile and differentiate your business.

 So far, so obvious.
 But should you hire your own marketing staff or work with a marketing agency?

 Full disclosure: I run a marketing agency.
 I'm generally in favour of people hiring marketing agencies.
 At Articulate Marketing we typically work with B2B companies, often in the tech industry, such as MSPs or software developers.
 These businesses speak tech loud and clear, but they tend to need a bit of help in getting their message across to potential clients.

 Let me explain why I believe hiring a marketing agency is the right choice before I look at the reasons for hiring in-house marketing stuff.